Creative Dundee

 Got a question?

-If you have any enquiries about the application process, guidance or application form, please contact jen@creativedundee.com with the subject line ‘Create:Networks enquiry’.
-We’ll aim to get back to you within a week of receiving your enquiry, and we appreciate your patience in waiting to hear from us.
+If you have any questions about the application process, guidance or application form, please contact jen@creativedundee.com with the subject line ‘Create:Networks enquiry’.
+We’ll aim to get back to you within a week of receiving your email (though please note that we’ll be unable to respond to questions before the deadline after Thu 1 August).
+Thanks in advance for waiting to hear from us.

-Below you’ll find an FAQ of enquiries submitted to us throughout the application period, to help answer potential questions from others – last updated Tue 2 July.
+Below you’ll find a list of questions submitted to us throughout the application period – last updated Thu 25 July.

 Q. Are you accepting applications from outwith Dundee?